 Among her key works are sculptural constructions that are photographed, printed, tiled, and re-photographed; images taken from darkroom manuals that are deconstructed using a scanner; and stock photographs that are collaged by hand and then re-photographed.
 Cwynar’s process is, in a sense, circular: she begins and finishes with a photograph after a journey of intervention and manipulation that disrupts the smooth surface and perspective of the original.

 Sara Cwynar (Vancouver, BC, Canada, 1985) currently lives and works in Brooklyn, NY.
-She holds an MFA from Yale University, New Haven, CT; a Bachelor of Design from York University, Toronto, ON; and studied English Literature at the University of British Columbia, Vancouver, BC.
+She holds an MFA from Yale University, New Haven, CT; a Bachelor of Design from York University, Toronto, ON, Canada; and studied English Literature at the University of British Columbia, Vancouver, BC, Canada.

-Cwynar’s works are in the permanent collections of Guggenheim Museum, New York; MMK Museum für Moderne Kunst, Frankfurt; Art Gallery of Ontario, Toronto; Minneapolis Institute of Art; Dallas Museum of Art; Milwaukee Art Museum; Fondazione Prada, Milan; Kadist Art Foundation, San Francisco; Zabludowicz Collection, London; Nerman Museum of Contemporary Art, Kansas City; FOAM Photography Museum, Amsterdam.
+Cwynar’s works are in the permanent collections of the Guggenheim Museum, New York; MoMA, New York; MMK Museum für Moderne Kunst, Frankfurt; SFMOMA, San Francisco; Centre Pompidou, Paris; Art Gallery of Ontario, Toronto; Minneapolis Institute of Art; Dallas Museum of Art; Milwaukee Art Museum; Fondazione Prada, Milan; Kadist Art Foundation, San Francisco; Zabludowicz Collection, London; Nerman Museum of Contemporary Art, Kansas City; and FOAM Photography Museum, Amsterdam.

 Cwynar, Sara.
 Interview by Gabriel Ritter "Sara Cwynar’s Contemporary Nostalgia: On the occasion of her solo exhibition in Minneapolis, the Canadian artist speaks about color and consumerism in the information age."
 Aperture.
 3 Oct.
 2018.
 Web.

 Wiley, Chris, et al. “A roundtable discussion hosted by Chris Wiley, with Lucas Blalock, Sara Cwynar and Erin Shirreff.”
 You Are Looking at Something That Never Occurred.
 Ed.
 Paul Luckraft.
-London: Zabludowicz Art Projects, 2017.
-16-25.
-Print.
+London: Zabludowicz Art Projects, 2017: 16-25.

 Liberty, Megan N. "The Color Palette of Materialism, from Rose Gold iPhones to Millennial Pink Shopping Bags: In her latest exhibition, Sara Cwynar probes our complicated relationship with image-saturated advertising.”
 Hyperallergic.
 1 May 2017.
 Web.